Bowl games used to be a birthright at Florida.

 Through three drives, the Paladins gained 194 yards on 16 plays and held a 22-7 lead.

 “I got frustrated, coming on the sidelines saying, ‘Listen, it’s Furman,’” defensive tackle Sharrif Floyd said.
 “No disrespect, but it’s Furman.
 This is not how we’re supposed to come out.”

-Florida took a 27-22 lead into the half and held on for the rest of the game, though it wasn’t fully in hand until De’Ante Saunders returned an interception 25 yards for a touchdown.
+Florida took a 27-22 lead into the half and held on for the rest of the game, though it wasn’t fully in hand until De’Ante Saunders returned an interception 25 yards for a score.

-Outside of the final score, though, Saturday hardly felt like a time for celebration.
+Outside of the final touchdown, though, Saturday hardly felt like a time for celebration.
 The Gators defense once again failed to stop the run, allowing 233 yards on the ground, including a 77-yard touchdown by Williams in the third quarter.
 Florida has allowed an average of 190.3 rushing yards its last seven games.

 When a reporter suggested the Gators were dominated up front by the Paladins’ line (which averages 275.8 pounds), Floyd took offense, saying Furman’s linemen only knew how to cut block.